The Snake River: Jackson Hole's Liquid Gold

 Wrangle the Snake River!

-Of course, the standard line-up of kayaks, rafts, and canoes isn't the only way to navigate the waterways of Jackson Hole!
-Stand-Up Paddling (or "SUPping," as it is known to enthusiasts) is a new sport taking the outdoor community by storm.
+Of course, the standard line-up of kayaks, rafts and canoes isn't the only way to navigate the waterways of Jackson Hole.
+Stand-Up Paddling (or "SUPping," as it is known to enthusiasts) has taken the outdoor community by storm.
 Stand-up paddleboarders can be spotted throughout the valley, whether gliding across one of Grand Teton National Park's pristine lakes or catching currents down the Snake.

 The fine-spotted cutthroat trout is the Snake River's claim to fishing fame.
 The "cutty," as it's known, is unique for a variety of reasons, though two stick out in the minds of fishermen: it is unique to the Snake River watershed and is particularly receptive to the carefully tied flies that fly fishermen use to cast.